Product

 Real code

-Output goes into your Astro, Next.js, Workers, or static HTML setup — not a hosted platform.
+Output lands in your Astro, Next.js, Workers, or static HTML setup — where your team already reviews routes, components, and content.

 Checked

-Every run checks metadata, schema, claims, links, design consistency, and genericness before you review.
+Metadata, schema, claims, links, design consistency, private-page behavior, and genericness are checked before you review.

 What it is

-Instead of prompting your agent from scratch every time — and hoping it remembers your routing, components, and brand rules — Pagewell gives it a playbook.
-The agent reads your context, follows your patterns, and generates a page you can review like any other code change.
+Instead of asking an agent to remember routing, components, brand rules, and claim boundaries from a long prompt, Pagewell puts those rules in files.
+The agent reads the context, follows the playbook, and creates a page you can review like any other code change.

 Mechanism